cranieri/payment_service/README.md

 The payment service has been built with Rails 5 and tested with Rspec 3.5.3

-Below are listed the requests that can be sent to the payment api, with related response:
+Below are listed the requests that can be sent to the payment api, with related responses:

 # Login